WordPress/gutenberg/docs/language.md

 ## The Anatomy of a Serialized Block

-When blocks are saved to the content after the editing session, the different attributes—depending on the nature of the block—are serialized to these explicit comment delimiters.
+When blocks are saved to the content, after the editing session, its attributes—depending on the nature of the block—are serialized to these explicit comment delimiters.

 ```html
 <!-- wp:image -->